 Now let’s look at it with cueing.
 Pressing a cue button (ie one of the four vertical buttons that’s lit blue to indicate a stored cue) jumps to that cue and plays from there as long as any such button is held down.
 Remove your hands from the buttons, though, and the track carries on playing again from where it would otherwise have been.
 Unlike Slip mode on the Pioneer DDJ-SX for Serato DJ software, though, and on Denon/Pioneer CDJs, this doesn’t work for scratching and other deck tricks.

 Of course, a big thing about Traktor 2.x is Sample Decks and now Remix Decks – extra decks that can be used not for playing a third and fourth track as decks A and B are (although they can be used for just that if you want), but rather to control banks of looped, one-shot or single play snippets, acappella portions, stabs, drums, sweeps – whatever.

-One thing to note about the knob that controls the intensity is that it isn’t 0% to 100%: It’s more like the way one-knob filter work (that are low-pass filters when turned left and high-pass filter when turned right).
+One thing to note about the knob that controls the intensity is that it isn’t 0% to 100%: It’s more like the way one-knob filters work (that are low-pass filters when turned left and high-pass filters when turned right).
 So leave it at 12 o’clock and the effect is off, but turn it left or right and you’ll get two variants of increasingly extreme goodness.

 Here are the effects in full:

 - Wormhole – A musical delay/reverb style effect

 - GranuPhrase – Primarily, adds a short delay to the second and fourth beats of the bar